 While bank management has the discretion to decide how much to invest in bank premises and equipment (subject to legal limitations and OCC non-objection for investments over certain limits), the board of directors should approve all material bank premises as well as equipment acquisitions and dispositions.
 The board's meeting minutes should document the approval and the board's support of management's assertion that all material acquisitions and dispositions fulfill a demonstrated need and are cost-effective.

 The bank should establish appropriate policies and procedures addressing the acquisition and disposition of bank premises and equipment.
+The bank's audit program should include a review of investments in bank premises and equipment.

 Bank policies and procedures should